Sweet to Tart, Buttery to Crisp: A Farmers Market Guide to Pears

 November 2, 2023

 As leaves turn from green to gold and the fruits of summer begin to dwindle, locally harvested pears are among the welcome signs of fall at the farmers market.
-Local farmers bring a unique rotation of pears to their stands, ranging in flavor and texture, from sweet to tart and creamy to crisp.
+Local farmers bring a unique rotation to their stands, ranging in flavor and texture, from sweet to tart and creamy to crisp.
 Freshly harvested pears are available from August through November, but cold storage helps farmers elongate their seasonality through the winter months, too.

 The pear tree and shrub are a Pyrus species, within the Rosaceae family, along with apples, stone fruits, and strawberries.
 Their distinct, slightly gritty texture comes from their stone cells, which also make up other fruits’ hard tissues like peach pits.